alvaroha1/find-a-hobby-client/README.md

 Contributed in an Open Source project with Rodrigo Sanchez [Github]( https://github.com/RodriFS/).
 You will need ([Find a Hobby Server]( https://github.com/alvaroha1/find-a-hobby-server)) as well.

-## Idea
+## Motivation
 We decided to remade the whole look of the application and focus on improving the user experience.

-## Motivation
 The main objective of this project was to take an already existing project and continue working on it.
 The original Find-A-Hobby was a great fit for us as a team because we both like the original idea but at the same time we thought we could take it to a whole new level.